 In the main area you will find the bar, lounge and swimming pool.
 Gourmet meals created by a Cordon-Bleu gastronomy director, using the freshest ingredients.
 Cuisine is locally sourced, growing as much of their own fruit and vegetables as possible.
 Expect freshly caught seafood, as well as local and international dishes.
 The stunning swimming pool deck and hammocks throughout the property are especially pleasant places to relax after all your activities.

 Finch Bay provides an excellent land-based alternative for enjoying the Galapagos Islands and can be booked as “hotel only” or as “land & sea packages” – the latter offering choices of 3, 4 and 7 nights in carefully planned itineraries which combine day trips to the nearby islands with explorations and activities in Santa Cruz Island.
 Booking the hotel only, the hotel staff will work with you individually to determine the best activities and daily boat excursions to suit you.
-You can combine a stay here with day cruises on the Sea Lion yacht —which the hotel owns—or day tours that include snorkelling, diving, sea kayaking, hiking, mountain biking and horseback riding.
+You can combine a stay here with day cruises on the Sea Lion yacht —which the hotel owns—or day tours that include snorkelling, diving, sea kayaking, hiking, mountain biking.
 The highlands show a different side of the Galapagos.
 On kayaking trips behind the hotel you get a close-up look at sharks, sea turtles, rays, and a variety of birds.
 For those with an interest in diving, dependent on your expertise a range of packages are also on offer.

 When to go